 Best Par 4: 6th hole, 337 yards, 2nd handicap.
 Beating the 2nd and 9th holes is nothing to ride home about, but this short par 4 is undeniably the best on the course with water on the left and OB to the right, forcing players to think critically about club choice.

 Best Par 5: 7th hole, 480 yards, 1st handicap.
 By virtue of being the only par 5, this hole wins, but it is still a terrible hole.
 The obnoxious bright blue factories and constant drilling next to this hole ruin any fun it may have as a short par 5.

 General Comments: Pace of play is generally decent, as not many people play the course.
 I will also note that there are no yardage markers on the course.
 There are also no practice facilities.

-Verdict: There are few absolutes on my blog, but here is one: If a course is featured in the New York Times (link below) for how bad it is, then it will be at the basement of my rankings.
-This course is only worth a play if you enjoy sarcasm or want to truly appreciate the good courses.
+Verdict: There are few absolutes on my blog, but here is one: If a course is featured in the New York Times for how bad it is, then it will be at the basement of my rankings.
+Bristol GC is only worth a play if you enjoy sarcasm or want to truly appreciate the good courses.